Hipnosis183/Instagular/readme.md

 Install both server and client dependencies by running `npm install` in the root and `src/api` directories.
 Then, just run the API backend server with `runapi` and then the app client with `runapp` if you're on Linux, or run `npm run dev` under the server directory and `npm run start` on root for the client on Windows.

 > :warning: Important Note: Since the app is fully dependant on the private api library, which is actively being developed in tandem, make sure to always keep it updated, otherwise unsupported features will break the client functionality.

+## Disclaimer

+Instagular is not affiliated with, authorized or endorsed in any way by Instagram, Meta, or any of its affiliates or subsidiaries.

+This program exclusively works within the scope of the original service provided, therefore is designed to prohibit any abusive practice that could compromise it.
+Any modification and/or misuse of this program will be entirely in the user's responsability.

+For legal concerns, please get in contact with the repository owner.